mayurp/ocr-webserver/README.md

+### Summary

+An OCR web service implemented in python.

 ### Setup

 ## Install native packages

-On OSX use the command "brew install" or on Ubuntu or Debian use "sudo apt-get install"
+On OSX you can use "brew install" or on Ubuntu or Debian use "sudo apt-get install"

 - tesseract
 - imagemagick
 - sqlite

-## Setup python virtualenv
+## Setup python virtual environment

 sudo pip install virtualenv